 When used in conjunction with an MEA assay, opsins can be easily introduced into cultured cells on the MEA plate.
 A viral vector, prepackaged to contain the desired opsin (e.g. ChR2), the desired promoter (which targets the opsin to a selected cell type, e.g. a universal CAG promoter), and a fluorescent tag (to later visualize which cells are expressing the opsins, e.g. GFP) is added to cells in culture.
 Within a few days, cells express the opsin and are ready for experimentation.
 The MEA plate is placed in the Maestro where it records cellular activity from the bottom of the plate, while Lumos provides simultaneous optical stimulation and advanced cellular control from the top.

 Axion BioSystems has revolutionized in vitro optogenetics with Lumos by providing optical stimulation with the highest commercially available throughput and flexibility.
-The 48-well format, together with four individually-controlled LEDs spanning the spectrum of the most commonly used opsins, provides complete assay customization.
-Each of the 192 LEDs have been tuned for optimal power providing a range of intensity for full illumination and activation per well.
+Available in 24-, and 48-well formats, with four individually-controlled LEDs per well spanning the spectrum of the most commonly used opsins.
+Each of the 96 (Lumos 24) or 192 LEDs (Lumos 48) have been tuned for optimal power providing a range of intensity for full illumination and activation per well.
 Complete integration into AxIS provides a user-friendly interface to generate flexible stimulation profiles.

 Take control of specific neurons in a mixed population or unify beat rate of cardiomyocytes across the plate for accurate and predictive cardiac safety assays.
 Axion innovation makes it all possible with a single integrated platform.